crashka/euchmgr/ISSUES.md

 **#1** - Seeding and round robin bracket charts should have space for showing (and/or entering) scores after each player or team in the matchup [Struble]

-**#4** - Seeding and round robin stage rankings (and final tourament rankings) should be based on win pct, then established tie-breaking rules, as outlined below [Struble]

-- Tie-breaking rules (from Bobby):
-  - Individual head to head
-  - In three or more way ties, head to head against all other tied teams
-  - In three or more way ties still tied after head to head against all other tied teams, points % within games of tied teams
-  - Overall points %
-  - Coin flip (non-virtual)

 ## Feature/Enhancement Requests

 **#5** - Mobile app for entering game scores [Struble]